 Applications are accepted during the open period from August - September.
 This program supports only selected doctoral students in mathematics who are in their last year of study.

 That is, applicants must not have received their doctoral degrees before the travel takes place, but must expect to receive it within twelve months of the JMM.

 Grants will only be awarded once.
 Any student that has previously received a Travel Grant for the JMM will not be eligible to receive another JMM Travel Grant.
-The application is now available on MathPrograms.org.
-The deadline is September 25 at 11:59 pm EST.
+The application period is now closed.
+The deadline has passed and no further applications will be accepted at this time.

 Applications for any one of these three sectional meetings will be accepted and considered as a group.
 This program accepts applications from current full time doctoral students at North American institutions.
 Travel grants will only be awarded once.
-Applications will be accepted on MathPrograms starting in September.
-Check back here for the link at that time.
+Applications are being accepted here on MathPrograms.org starting September 10, 2018.
+The deadline is November 18, 2018, 11:59pm EST.

 Applications for any of these four sectional meetings will be accepted and considered as a group.
 The program accepts applications from current full time doctoral students at North American institutions.
 Travel grants will only be awarded once.
 The deadline has passed and no further applications are being accepted at this time.